 Each of the exercises is 2 to 4 minutes long.
 The exercises are indented to be performed regularly.
 The small format is more applicable.

-The toolbox was initially tested and piloted with students involved in the Living Labs at Inholland.
+The toolkit was initially tested and piloted with students involved in the Living Labs at Inholland.
 These students engaged in real-world projects and challenges, making them ideal participants for testing the effectiveness of the interventions.